Improved Direct Product Theorems for Randomized Query Complexity: Threshold direct product theorems

 Part 1 of Theorem~\ref{gen_tsdpt} is a proper generalization of Theorem~\ref{mainsdpt}.
 To see this, just set $\mathcal{A} := \{[k]\}$, $P := P_f$, and note that in this case, $\Pr[D \in \mathcal{A}] = (1 - \eps)^k$.
-As another immediate corollary, we obtain the following threshold DPT for relation problems, which specializes to an ordinary DPT for this setting (statement 3 in the Theorem below).
+As another dividend, we obtain the following threshold DPT for relations, which specializes to an ordinary DPT for this setting (statement 3 in the Theorem below).